-When building a website, a clear and user-friendly navigation system is crucial.
-It directly affects whether users can quickly find the information they need and also influences how search engines understand the structure of the website.
-AnQiCMS provides powerfulnavListTags allow us to flexibly build a navigation system that includes multi-level submenus and tightly associates navigation items with website content.
+When building a website, a clear and easy-to-use navigation system is crucial, as it directly affects whether users can quickly find the information they need and also influences the search engine's understanding of the website structure.
+AnQiCMS provides powerfulnavListLabel, allowing us to flexibly build a navigation system containing multi-level sub-menus and closely associating navigation items with website content.

-Next, we will delve into how to utilizenavListTags, create a multi-level navigation system that is both beautiful and practical for your website.
+Next, we will delve into how to utilizenavListLabel, create a set of multi-level navigation that is both beautiful and practical for your website.

-The foundation of website navigation: starting from the backend settings.
+The basics of website navigation: start from the backend settings

-Before starting work on the template layer, we need to lay the foundation for the navigation system in the AnQiCMS backend.The AnQiCMS backend provides a "Navigation Settings" feature, where you can define the entire navigation structure of the website.
+Before starting the template level work, we need to lay the foundation for the navigation system in the AnQiCMS backend.The AnQiCMS backend provides a 'Navigation Settings' feature, where you can define the entire navigation structure of the website.

-The next is "Navigation Link Settings", which is the place to construct specific menu items.
-Here, you can add navigation links and select their type:
+Next is the "navigation link settings", this is the place where specific menu items are composed.
+Here, you can add navigation links and choose their type:

-- Built-in linkFor example, the home page of the website, the home page of the article model, the home page of the product model, etc., these are system preset common entries.
+- Built-in linkFor example, the home page of the website, the home page of the article model, the home page of the product model, etc., these are all commonly used entry points preset by the system.

-In the background, each navigation link can be set to have up to two levels of hierarchy, meaning a main navigation item can have a sub-navigation item.Each navigation item includes information such as 'Display Name', 'Subtitle Name', 'Navigation Description', and 'Link Type', and supports sorting by 'Display Order'.
+In the background, each navigation link can be set to have up to two levels of hierarchy, that is, a main navigation item can have a sub-navigation item.Each navigation item includes information such as "Display Name", "Subtitle Name", "Navigation Description", and "Link Type", and can be sorted by "Display Order".

-Once the navigation structure is set up on the backend, we can use it in the template.navListCall these data with the tag.navListThe usage of the tag is as follows:
+Once the navigation structure is set up on the backend, we can use it in the template.navListTag to call this data.navListThe usage of tags is as follows:

 {% navList navs %}